The pessimist’s guide to Jack Ma’s record-breaking Ant IPO

 Of course, anyone who backed Ma and his leadership team has thus far enjoyed stunning long-term returns.
 Alibaba, which the former teacher also co-founded, has surged more than four-fold since its New York IPO six years ago.

 But investors have reason to be wary.
-In 2010, Ma hived off Ant’s predecessor from Alibaba over the objections of shareholders including Yahoo!.
+In 2010, Ma hived off Ant’s predecessor from Alibaba over the objections of shareholders including Yahoo.
 While he cited potential regulations that would have curbed foreign ownership of financial businesses, there may have been workarounds.

 Valuation